Jayman2000/jasons-nixos-config/README.md

     1. It’s designed to work even if you don’t have any experimental features enabled.
-    2. It tried to pin the version of Nix that gets used to evaluate `flake.nix`.
+    2. It tries to pin the version of Nix that gets used to evaluate `flake.nix`.
 - You can use [pre-commit][1] to automatically check your contributions.
 Follow [these instructions][2] to get started.
 Skip [the part about